ericroberts/ericroberts.ca/_posts/2013-07-31-cassette-style-nav-bar-that-auto-fills-available-width.md

   <li class="cassette-filler"><span></span></li>
 </ul>

-Recently I was trying to make a nav bar that had "pushed-in" buttons, but I was running into a problem.
-I needed the nav bar to fill the full width, but I couldn't set a background on it because it would mess with the pushed in effect.
-Until I found out that `overflow: hidden;` does magical things that I can't explain.
+Recently I was trying to make a nav bar that had "pushed-in" buttons <small>(like cassette tape decks)</small>, but I was running into a problem.
+I needed the nav bar to fill the full width, but I couldn't set a background on it because it would mess with the display of the pushed in state.
+Then I found out that `overflow: hidden;` does magical things that I can't explain.

-Here's the code for the above navbar.
+Here's the HTML for the above navbar.

 {% highlight html linenos %}
 <ul class="cassette">